 Everyday was different, I didn’t get a routine.
 Everyday we changed location, we changed scenes, and we worked deeper into the narrative which made every day different.
 But one routine I had was that after every shooting day, we met with the crew – all the crew – to have some drinks and dinner.
-We were located in kind of a campsite.
-So after shooting when we met it was really like holidays.
+We were located in a kind of a campsite.
+So after shooting when we met it was really like a holiday.

 What was it like working alongside Jonathan Ajayi as Kofi?

 It was pretty amazing.
 Jonathan is a really great comedian.
 I learned so much from him.
 Ben, the director, allowed us a lot of time and a lot of space for improvisation.
-What I loved with Jonathan was that he is really so generous.
+What I loved about Jonathan was that he is really so generous.
 He was a match for the film and in life.